fsfe/reuse-tool/README.md

 Hub](https://hub.docker.com/r/fsfe/reuse).
 With it, you can easily include REUSE in CI/CD processes.
 This way, you can check for REUSE compliance for each build.
-In our [resources for developers](https://reuse.software/dev/) you can learn how to integrate the REUSE tool in Drone, Travis, or GitLab CI.
+In our [resources for developers](https://reuse.software/dev/) you can learn how to integrate the REUSE tool in Drone, Travis, GitHub, or GitLab CI.

 You can run the helper tool simply by providing the command you want to run (e.g., `lint`, `spdx`).
 The image's working directory is `/data` by default.
 So